-- 1) Make sure the vacuum generating system is functioning correctly (see "Vacuum Test"). - 2) Thoroughly clean the load surface and the vacuum pads (see "Pad Cleaning"). - 3) Place the load in the upright position on a stable support. - 4) Attach the vacuum pads to the load as previously directed. - 5) After the vacuum level appears in the green range on the vacuum gauge, disconnect the compressed air supply (see "ASSEMBLY"). - 6) Raise the load a minimal distance, to make sure it is supported by the lifter.
+- 1) Make sure the vacuum generating system is functioning correctly (see "Vacuum Test"). - 2) Thoroughly clean the load surface and the vacuum pads (see "Pad Cleaning"). - 3) Place the load in the upright position on a stable support. - 4) Attach the vacuum pads to the load as previously directed. - 5) After the vacuum level appears in the green range on the vacuum gauge, place the air supply valve in the "off" position (()). - 6) Raise the load a minimal distance, to make sure it is supported by the lifter.